Gibirizon/task-manager/README.md

 ### Option 2: On mobile phone

-'Task Manager' is available for Android.
+`Task Manager` is available for Android.

-Download the 'task_manager.apk' from '~/bin/' folder.
+Download the `task_manager.apk` from `~/bin/` folder.
 Connect your phone to computer and just copy it and install on phone.
-That's the easiest way to get started with 'Task Manager'.
+That's the easiest way to get started with `Task Manager`.

 APK was tested on POCO X3 Pro.